MAXDeliveryNG/slideview/README.md

 ## Contributing
-If you find any bugs, please feel free to fix it and send a pull request or [create an issue.](https://github.com/MAXDeliveryNG/slideview/issues)
+If you find any bugs, please feel free to fix it and send a pull request or [open an issue.](https://github.com/MAXDeliveryNG/slideview/issues)

 ## License
 ```